vacu9708/Embedded-system/ARM architecture/3. Memory/readme.md

   - b'11: Manager - Accesses are allowed without checking the TLB entries.
 This gives manager programs full control over the domain, but also bypasses security checks.
 #### Clients and Managers:
 - **Client and Manager**: Programs can be clients of some domains and managers of others.
 This allows for flexible memory protection.
 For example, a program might be a client of the domain containing its own code and data, but a manager of a domain containing shared resources.
-- **Client permission**: Client programs are subject to the access permissions set in the TLB entries for the domain they are accessing.
-This helps to prevent unauthorized access to memory.
+- **Client Domain**: Access to memory regions within a client domain is checked against the domain access control and the page or section access permissions.
+If access is not allowed, a fault is generated.
-- **Manager permission**: Manager programs have full control over the domains they manage, including the ability to change the access permissions in the TLB entries.
-This gives them more power, but also makes them more vulnerable to attack.
+- **Manager Domain**: Access checks for memory regions in a manager domain are bypassed
 #### Benefits of Domains:
 - Domains provide a way to isolate programs from each other, which can help to improve security and stability.